Steve Chiasson: NHL career

 Chiasson was born in Barrie, Ontario, and raised in Peterborough, Ontario.
 As a youth, he played in the 1980 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.

 Drafted by the Detroit Red Wings in 1985, he was an offensive defenceman who displayed a lot of skill.
 During the 1992–93 NHL season Chiasson recorded a career-high 62 points and represented the Campbell Conference in the NHL All-Star Game.
 He was traded to the Calgary Flames in exchange for Mike Vernon in the 1994 off-season.
 Chiasson spent two and a half seasons with the Flames before being dealt to the Hartford Whalers in 1997 and continued with the team as they became the Carolina Hurricanes the following season.
 After spending most of the 1998–99 season on the injured list, Chiasson returned for the playoffs and scored a power play goal in Game 5 of their conference quarterfinal round with the Boston Bruins, which would end up being his last NHL goal.

 Chiasson was also frequently a member of the Canadian national team, representing them in eight IIHF World Championships over the course of his career.

 Fatal accident

-On May 3, 1999, after the Hurricanes were eliminated from the playoffs in Boston and returned to Raleigh, Chiasson wrecked his pickup truck on the way home from a team party and was killed on impact.
+On May 3, 1999, after the Hurricanes were eliminated from the playoffs in Boston and returned to Raleigh, Chiasson crashed his pickup truck on the way home from a team party.
+Driving roughly 20 miles per hour (32 kilometers per hour) over the speed limit and not wearing a seatbelt, Chiasson was ejected from the vehicle after it rolled over and died instantly from his injuries.
 Chiasson was survived by his wife, Susan, and three young children: Michael, Ryan and Stephanie.
 There is a sculpture garden created in his honor with life-size bronze portraits of his children playing around a pond and a plaque in his memory in Millennium Park, Peterborough, Ontario, the town where he was raised.
 The Stanley Cup was brought to this spot on July 27, 2006, by former Flames teammate Cory Stillman, after Stillman won the Cup with the Hurricanes that season.